SUMMER: Month by Month Gardening To-Do List

 PRUNE: Prune as necessary to shape.
 Try to let plants grow naturally and “pick prune” rather than “hedge.”
 Dead-heading spent flowers helps to bring on a quicker re-bloom.

-FERTILIZE: It’s time for a second application of Organic Lawn Fertilizer!
-Use Medina or Texas Tee.
-Use Colorscapes of Color Star on blooming plants!
+FERTILIZE: It’s time for a second application of organic lawn fertilizer!
+We recommend Texas Tee 6-2-4.
+Use Colorscapes of Color Star on blooming plants.

-- Check shrubbery and Crape Myrtles for scale.
+- Check shrubs and Crape Myrtles for scale.
 We can help you make an informed treatment choice at the nursery.
-We carry Bayer Tree & Shrub Protect and Feed (not organic) to treat scale on your entire tree for many months.
+We carry systemic products to treat scale on your entire tree for many months.

 - We also carry BT (Bacillus thurengensis) to control webworms and/or bagworms.
 It’s an organic control so it is safe around people, pets & wildlife.
 Just don’t apply it to host plants of those butterflies you’ve been admiring.